isomerpages/govtech-lpa-acp/pages/Will I Still Have Control Over My Assets.md

                                 <div class="inner">
                         <ul>
                             <li>There are safeguards provided in the Mental Capacity Act to protect people who lack mental capacity:</li>
                                 <li>The Public Guardian, which is supported by the Office of the Public Guardian, has supervisory and investigative powers, including looking into alleged abuses or misuse of powers.
-Where the Public Guardian finds that the Donee has not behaved in the best interests of the person lacking in capacity, the Public Guardian may apply to Court to revoke the power of that Donee.
+Where the Public Guardian finds that the Donee has not behaved in the best interests of the person lacking in capacity, the Public Guardian may apply to Court to revoke the power of that Donee.<br>
                                                                         <ul>
                                 <li>The Act prohibits certain decisions (e.g. excluded decisions) from being made on behalf of persons who lack capacity.</li>
                                 <li>To encourage reporting of suspected abuse, caregivers are provided with whistle-blowing protection.</li>